peering-manager/census-server/README.md

 # Peering Manager Census API

-This repository contains the code the API server code that takes care of handling Peering Manager census records.
+This repository contains the API server code that takes care of handling Peering Manager census records.

 Census records are sent by Peering Manager instances running a version of the code greater or equal to 1.9.0, if the `CENSUS_REPORTING_ENABLED` setting of those instances is set to `True`.

 This server is in charge of storing census records in a database as well as providing a way to read those records.
+It is able to send notifications when a record is created or updated.

 A census record is composed of:

 * `deployment_id` a pseudorandom unique identifier which goal is to anonymously identify a single instance of Peering Manager